Home » Blogs » Dhanauri Wetland: A Hidden Birding Paradise Near Delhi NCR

 If you are a beginner at photography, it doesn’t matter if you are carrying an expensive camera or a good-quality phone.
 Always focus on the quality of photography by learning the fundamentals correctly.

-Dhanauri is a Birding Treasure Worth Protecting for the Future
+Dhanauri is a Birding Treasure Worth Protecting

 As wildlife lovers and nature enthusiasts, I feel it’s the moral responsibility of all of us to protect this ecological gem of nature.
 Since, now the Uttar Pradesh Government is also taking active efforts in ensuring a promising future of the region, I feel we also should contribute equally by becoming more aware about the dangers and spreading necessary awareness amongst others.
 There is a need for sustainable tourism in the region, and we all should collectively take steps to ensure the Dhanauri Wetland region stays the way it is for a long time.
 It’s one of the most significant birding destinations in Delhi NCR, and we must protect it at all costs.